 Submit Assessment Appeal

 Speak to a City of Regina Assessor if you have questions about your assessment.
 They will explain how your property value was determined.
-If you still feel there is an error in your assessment, you can submit the Assessment Appeal Form to the Board of Revision.
+If after speaking with an assessor you still feel there is an error in your assessment, you can submit the Assessment Appeal Form to the Board of Revision.

 You may file an appeal if you feel there is an error involving: